 Advances in & future of medical devices

-The wearable healthcare technology market is surging, and its maturation will put more wearable technology in the hands of consumers and US businesses.
-According to Insider Intelligence research, the number of health and fitness app users will stay above 84 million through 2022.
+Advances in & future of medical devices The wearable healthcare technology market is surging, and its maturation will put more wearable technology in the hands of consumers and US businesses.
+According to Insider Intelligence research, the number of health and fitness app users will grow to 91.3 million through 2023, up from 88.5 million in 2022.

 This upward trend in wearable fitness technology will influence the decision of insurers, health providers, and companies to take advantage of the benefits of wearable health monitoring devices.

 Insurers can lessen the rising cost per patient by using wearables as a means of increasing customer life value.
-Wearable technology incentivizes behavior that reduces hospital visits and readmissions due to poorly managed personal health – 75% of users agree that wearables help them engage with their own health.
+Wearable technology incentivizes behavior that reduces hospital visits and readmissions due to poorly managed personal health.
+In a 2021 CVS Health Care Insights study conducted by Market Measurement, 75% of the 1,000 users who were surveyed agreed that wearables help them engage with their own health.

 Companies are also seeing benefits in offering wearable healthcare technology to employees.
-According to Insider Intelligence, healthier corporate culture is shown to reduce employee turnover – employers who offer five or more well-being ‘best practices’ had an average turnover of 18%, compared to 29% for those that offer two or fewer.
+According to Insider Intelligence, healthier corporate culture is shown to reduce employee turnover.
+For example, employers who offer five or more well-being ‘best practices’ had an average turnover of 18%, compared to 29% for those that offer two or fewer.